bartnv/libtables3-wordpress/docs/table_options_database.md

     * hidden (array): hidden data to insert alongside the user-entered fields (may also be an array of arrays to insert multiple hidden fields)
         * target (string): the column to store the hidden data in &lt;table>.&lt;column> format
         * value (string): the value to store; this is commonly an lt_getvar() call
+    * runsql (string): query to run on the database when the action button is clicked; the new entry's insert id is available using ":insertid" in the query; for output, if any, only the first column of the first row is returned as a string
+    * runphp (string): php code to run when the action button is clicked; the new entry's insert id is available using lt_getvar('insertid') in the PHP
+    * runblock (string): libtables block to run when the action button is clicked; the new entry's insert id is available within the block using lt_getvar('insertid') in PHP or ":insertid" in a query
+    * runorder (array): define the order in which the run* options are executed; the default order is [ 'sql', 'php', 'block' ]; [Notes about output variables](#-output-variables)
+    * output (string): how to use the output coming out of the last of the runsql/runphp/runblock parameters (as defined by runorder above); valid options are 'block', 'alert', 'location' or 'function';
+    * functionname (string): the name of the javascript function to run when using output: 'function'

 Full example:
 ```php